 What fundraisers or events are upcoming?
 What organizations do they support?

 Our annual used book sale was held on Friday, November 15, 2013 and Monday, November 18, 2013 in the Bush Room (10-105).
-Totes are located around campus for book donations.
+Totes were located around campus for book donations.
 Proceeds from book sales went to benefit the MIT Community Service Fund and the United Way of Massachusetts Bay and Merrimack Valley.
 This year's used book fair raised over $2,500.

 How can I volunteer?